GoogleCloudPlatform/esp-v2/README.md

 # Google Cloud Platform API Proxy

-Google Cloud Platform API Proxy, a.k.a.
-APIProxy is a proxy which enables API management capabilities for JSON/REST or gRPC API services.
-The current implementation is based on an Envoy proxy server.
+Google Cloud Platform API Proxy is a service proxy which enables API management capabilities for JSON/REST or gRPC API services.
+The current implementation uses [Envoy](https://www.envoyproxy.io/) as a service proxy.

-APIProxy provides:
+API Proxy provides:

 *   **Features**: authentication (auth0, gitkit), API key validation, JSON to gRPC transcoding, as well as API-level monitoring, tracing and logging.
 More